Arctic Connections Fund: form and guidance

 3.1 Project summary – This is your opportunity to explain what your project aims to achieve and why it should be supported.
 Please include details of how all partners will participate .

 3.2 Project context – This question gives you the opportunity to demonstrate how your project aligns with the objectives of Arctic Connections.
-You should also refer to your project’s equal opportunities contributions and how it will reflect on and contribute to a sustainable recovery from the COVID-19 pandemic.
+You should also refer to your project’s equal opportunities contributions and how it will address the social, cultural and economic effects of the cost crisis.

 3.3 Project aims – The key outcomes listed here relate to Arctic Connections and you should explain which apply to your project.
 You should also outline whether your project relates to any of the themes listed in the Project Objectives earlier in the guidance, which will be given added weighting during the assessment process – and if so, how.
 Any way your project promotes engagement and collaboration with Indigenous communities should also be referenced.
 Your answer should provide brief information on key project deliverables and results from your project and how they will be disseminated.